-Phoenix Rasboras will do best when maintained in a species only aquarium or with other timid species such as Dwarf Shrimp, other Boraras, smaller Danios, smaller Tetras, pygmy Corydoras and small Loricariids such as Otocinclus.
+It is best to keep Phoenix Rasboras in a species-only aquarium or with other timid micro rasboras such as other Boraras, smaller Danios, smaller Tetras, pygmy Corydoras and small Loricariids like Otocinclus.

-Phoenix Rasboras have black spots on their body and has a bright orangey-red around each one.
-The bright orangey-red colouration connects and extends towards the head.
+Each Phoenix Rasbora has a bright orangey-red border around its black spots.
+In addition, a bright orangey-red colouration extends to the head.

-The vibrant colouration is only present around the black spots of the fish, and the rest of the body is a dullish grey colour that fades into a transparent colour as it gets closer to the fins.
+Vibrant colour is only present around the fish's black spots, and the rest of the body is dull grey that fades into a transparent colour as it approaches the fins.

-The fins possess some red markings at the ends, and the black spot in the centre of the body is a lot darker than in other Rasboras.
-In addition, Phoenix Rasboras lack the continuous black band that runs along the body of other Rasboras; instead, it is broken up.
+In contrast to other Rasboras, the black spot in the body's centre is much darker, and the fins have some red markings at the ends.
+This is because a Phoenix Rasbora lacks the continuous black band that runs along the body of other Rasboras; instead, it is broken up.

 |Scientific Name||Boraras Merah|